-Students wishing to return to Warner after an absence will work with a Retention Specialist who will guide them through the re-entry process (audit, readmission, petition, degree planning, etc.).
+Students wishing to return to Warner Pacific after an absence will work with a retention specialist who will guide them through the re-entry process (audit, readmission, petition, degree planning, etc.).
 Students must be in good standing academically and financially at Warner Pacific College, and cleared of any registration holds prior to re-entry.

 Re-entry into a cohort will be based, in part, on available space in the appropriate class.
 Readmitted students are required to complete the degree requirements specified in the current ADP Bulletin at the time of re-entry.
-Any Core Studies requirements specific to class standing must be completed at the level at which they originally entered Warner Pacific.
+Any Core Studies requirements specific to class standing must be completed at the level in which the student originally entered Warner Pacific.

-Students wishing to re-enter the program are assessed any tuition and fees in effect.
+Students wishing to re-enter the program are assessed any tuition and fees in effect at the time of re-entry.
 Students who retake a class, for which they have previously received textbooks, are responsible for any curricular changes made during their absence, including new textbooks and materials.
-Re-entering students will be advised concerning any curriculum changes, recency issues and will be enrolled in the appropriate course sequence.
+Re-entering students will be advised concerning any curriculum changes and recency issues and will be enrolled in the appropriate course sequence.
 Prior to re-entry, all official transcripts from other institutions attended must be on file with ADP Records.

 Previously returned federal student aid funds may not be immediately available upon re-entry.
 Please see the Financial Aid Office for details.
-Any charges not covered by financial aid must be paid according to Student Financial Services policies.
+Any charges not covered by financial aid must be paid according to Student Account Services policies.